purdue-cap/pldi-2020-artifacts/ReadMe.md

     ```

     - `--threshold` should be a timing threshold in seconds
-    - Stats for corresponding track and threshold would be printed
+    - Stats for each track would be printed in sequence
     - Stats fields
-        - `Track`: track that the benchmarks are in, followed by total number of benchmarks in this track
+        - `Track`: track that the benchmarks are in, followed by total number of benchmarks in this track, and then the threshold
         - `dryadsynth`: total number of benchmarks solved by DryadSynth under the timing threshold
         - `cvc4`: total number of benchmarks solved by CVC4 under the timing threshold
         - `eusolver`: total number of benchmarks solved by EUSolver under the timing threshold